 Utterly obsessed with gaming, anime, and manga for the past 25 years, Carley grew up in Dunedin, Florida.
 Attending Florida State University, she graduated with a degree in Japanese in 2012 and immediately moved to Kashiwazaki, Japan as a JET Program participant.
 Realizing quickly that teaching small children was a much too harrowing experience for her introverted self, she moved to Tokyo in 2013, working as an editor and translator for a financial company in Ginza and wearing a suit every day like a grown-up.

 Eventually, Carley remembered that she was engaged.
 She moved back to the states to marry that neat guy in 2015.
-Since then, she and her husband have lived in South Carolina, Oregon, Mississippi, and Pennsylvania.
+Since then, she and her husband have lived in South Carolina, Oregon, Mississippi, Pennsylvania, and Iowa.
 She returns to Japan as often as humanly possible.

 During her decade-long career as a translator, Carley has worked on everything from manga to medical dictionaries, with the former being much more enjoyable.
 Her first “I made it” moment came when she worked alongside Emmy Award-winning director Leo Eaton on the documentary series Sacred Journeys.
 She translated a number of high-profile interviews for the 2020 Otaquest CONNECT online event, including those from famed composer Yoko Kanno, voice actor Mamoru Miyano, and SEGA’s Toshihiro Nagoshi.